software-mansion/protostar/website/docs/cairo-1/06-interacting-with-starknet/02-invoke.md

 ## Overview

-This command allows you to send an invoke transaction with `#[external]` function entrypoint.
+This command allows you to send an invoke transaction to Starknet.

 The basic inputs that you need for the commands are: